technofocus-pte/scrgvrnpwrpltfrmdepth/Labs/Lab 3/Lab 3 - Creating a flow using the cloud flows designer with Copilot_V1.1.docx.md

 # **Lab 3: Creating a flow using the cloud flows designer with Copilot**

+**Objective**: In this lab, you will learn how to create a flow using Copilot that triggers email notification based on SharePoint list activity.

 ### **Task 1: Create a flow using Copilot**

 1. Sign in to +++https://make.powerautomate.com/+++ with your Office 365